 On water communications are primarily VHF with each course having its own channel.
-The Race Officer has a direct link to his mark vessels and the course safety vessels.
-Each course has a direct link to Wakatere Tower onshore through its operating Channel.
+The Race Course Officer has a direct link to his mark vessels and the course safety vessels.
+Each course has a direct link to the PRO onshore through its operating Channel.